What exactly is All-Star Cheerleading?

 Teams consist of athletes performing fast paced, exciting, and professionally choreographed 2½ minute routines set to music.

-Teams are set up by age-group and skill.
+Teams are set up by skill level and then age group.
 For a general rule of thumb:

 Mini Level teams consist of ages 7-9 years old.
 2014-17 birth year.